William Newcorn

-Life
+Early life

 Newcorn was born on March 4, 1868, in Kraków, Austria, the son of Nathan Newcorn and Cecelia Friedner.

 Newcorn moved to America with his parents in 1870 and settled in New York City.
 He graduated from Grammar School No. 4 in 1880 and passed entrance exams for admission to the City College of New York, although he ended up not attending college.
 In 1883, he began working for the Knickerbocker Ice Company of New York.
 He worked there until 1887, when he began working as a wholesale cigar and tobacco dealer.
 In 1889, he moved to Plainfield, New Jersey, and ran a sporting goods and musical instrument store until 1897.
+He studied law while working there.

+Career

-He studied law while working there, and in 1897 he was admitted to the bar and began working as a lawyer in Plainfield.
+In 1897, he was admitted to the bar and began working as a lawyer in Plainfield.
 Newcorn was elected Justice of the Peace in 1893, resigning from that office in 1897.
 He was a member of the Union County Republican Committee and a member, secretary, and treasurer of the City Republican Committee.
 In 1901, he was elected to the New Jersey General Assembly as a Republican, serving as one of the three representatives of Union County.
 He served from 1902 to 1903, having been re-elected to the office in 1902.
 In 1906, Governor Edward C. Stokes appointed him Judge of the District Court.
 He was reappointed Judge in 1907 and served as Judge until 1912.

 Newcorn resigned from the Union County Republican Committee when he became judge, but in 1914 he rejoined the Committee and served as its chairman until 1917.
 During World War I, he was a member of the City Liberty Loan Committee and an organizer and trustee of the Plainfield Community Chest.
 In 1919, he was appointed First Assistant Attorney General of New Jersey.
 He served in that position until 1924.
 He then worked as a special counsel to the state's legal department from 1924 to 1927.
 He was corporation counsel of Plainfield from 1933 to 1941.
 He was also a Supreme Court Commissioner and Special Master in Chancery.

 Newcorn was a director of the State Trust Co., Palm Oil Co., Processing Co., Inc., Panama Palm Oil Co., Inc., Columbia Palm Oil Co., and the Plainfield Title and Mortgage Co.
 He became president of the Plainfield Board of Trade in 1931.
-He was president of the YMHA from 1924 to 1925, president of the board of trustees of the Jewish Community Center, first chairman of the New Jersey section of the Zionist Organization of America, president of the United Hebrew Charities Organization in 1914, and an elected member of the American Jewish Committee.
-He was involved with the Joint Distribution Committee.
-He was also an organizer of Temple Sholom of Plainfield, serving as its president from 1913 to 1928.
+He was a member of the American Bar Association, the New Jersey State Bar Association, the Union County Bar Association, and the Plainfield Bar Association.